-Christine Latim is a 45-year-old grandmother who has HIV.
+Christine Latim is a 45-year-old grandmother is living with HIV.
 She has been on antiretroviral treatment since 2005 and was widowed in 2006.
 She thinks her husband died of an HIV-related infection.

 “I heard on the radio that for people living positively it was a serious risk for us to get cervical cancer.
 During the announcements they mentioned some of the signs of cervical cancer like bad smell and so many signs.